Scheduled MonumentsWalesVervil Dyke

 What is Vervil Dyke?

-Vervil Dyke is a linear earthwork located in Glamorgan, Wales, and represents an Early Medieval defensive or boundary feature.
+Vervil Dyke is a linear earthwork located in Glamorgan, Wales, that dates to the Early Medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM465.

 What period does Vervil Dyke date from?

 Vervil Dyke dates from the early medieval period, and is classified as a dyke.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Vervil Dyke?